2013–14 Port Vale F.C. season: League One

-Pope continued his scoring run, as an injury time goal earned the Vale a 1–0 win at struggling Carlisle United.
+Pope continued his scoring run, as an injury-time goal earned the Vale a 1–0 win at struggling Carlisle United.
 This proved to be the last match for "Cumbrians" boss Greg Abbott, who was sacked two days later.
-Vale then were beaten 3–2 by Leyton Orient, who recorded their sixth successive league victory.
+Vale then were beaten 3–2 by Leyton Orient, who recorded their sixth-successive league victory.
 Despite the result, fans were pleased with the team's performance against the league leaders.
 Another tough match followed with Coventry City, and supporters were treated to an entertaining game that saw the Valiants twice come from behind to record a 3–2 victory.
-Immediately following the game Rob Page was put in temporary charge of first team affairs at Vale Park after Adams took the decision to take time off work to have hip replacement surgery.
-His first game in charge was a 1–0 victory at Tranmere Rovers, with Chris Lines' well taken free-kick being enough to win the three points.
-Page also took charge of the 1–1 home draw with Bristol City, and admitted the players performed well below their best.
+Immediately following the game Rob Page was put in temporary charge of first-team affairs at Vale Park after Adams decided to take time off work to have hip replacement surgery.
+His first game in charge was a 1–0 victory at Tranmere Rovers, with Chris Lines' well taken free kick being enough to win the three points.
+Page also took charge of the 1–1 home draw with Bristol City and admitted the players performed well below their best.
 Adams returned on crutches for the home encounter with high-flying Peterborough United and tried a new diamond formation in midfield; the tactic brought a good performance out of the side, but a late strike for "Posh" left Vale with a 1–0 defeat.
 The next game was against Sheffield United at Bramall Lane, and Adams was again disappointed at his boyhood club as Vale were beaten 2–1, with Daniel Jones sent off for two yellow cards after just 20 minutes.
 After the match Adams showed concern over the lack of club discipline on display as Myrie-Williams publicly argued with Adams after being substituted and Pope and Robertson had a heated discussion on the pitch.
 He had no complaints though when Vale came back from Crawley Town with a 3–0 victory; Jordan Hugill, fresh from a loan spell with Gateshead, made an impressive debut up front with Ben Williamson.
 The same eleven players started the following game at home to Gillingham, and came from 1–0 down at half-time to win 2–1 after the introduction of Tom Pope.